 - a.
-Issues stemming from non-VMware virtualization software or VMware versions other than VMWare Workstation Player15.1.0. - b.
+Issues stemming from non-VMware virtualization software or VMware versions other than the version of VMWare Workstation Player as published on the technical specifications page on the CyberPatriot website. - b.
 Failure to receive competition email - c.
 Ignorance of the original competition round dates - d.
-Failure to secure a Coach Alternate - e.
+Failure to secure a coach alternate - e.
 Failure to access the competition space - f.
 Scheduling conflicts - g.
 Internet connectivity issues that are not due to uncontrollable circumstances - h.
 Failure to properly work out connectivity issues with the IT department (e.g., firewall exceptions, using the Connection Test software) - i.
-AT&T air card failure - j.
+Hot spot or air card failure - j.
 Issues caused by changing default VMware Workstation Player settings (e.g., memory, processors). - k.
-Coach or team-caused use of incorrect Unique Identifiers or Cisco Login Credentials after Round 1. - I. Issues related to the use of non-Windows host systems (For compatibility issues, teams should have access to least one Windows host computer that meets hardware and software technical specifications.).
+Coach or team-caused use of incorrect Unique Identifiers or Cisco Login Credentials after Round 1. - I. Issues related to the use of non-Windows host systems (For compatibility issues, teams should have access to at least one Windows host computer that meets hardware and software technical specifications.). - m.

-- m.
 Issues related to Windows host computers and software that do not meet technical specifications listed in the Rules Book or competition email (e.g., no 64-bit system, virtual technology disabled, etc.) - 5.
 Scored Vulnerability Fixes or Remediation.
-Any appeal concerning an alternative scored-vulnerability fix or an alternative remediation method must be certified by the registered Coach.
-The certification will be in an online form.
+Any appeal concerning an alternative scored vulnerability fix or an alternative remediation method must be certified by the registered coach.
+The appeal must be first reported in the Score Correction Request or it will not be considered.
+If the appeal is determined to be valid, the coach certification will be in an online form provided upon request from the CyberPatriot program office.
 Failure to score points through the use of a script(s) will not be considered. - a.
-A statement certifying that the team members did not read, discuss, overhear, post, or otherwise receive, share, or publicize the vulnerability fix or remediation with any other team to include those in the same organization or school or those teams coached by the same Coach. - b.
+A statement certifying that the team members did not read, discuss, overhear, post, or otherwise receive, share, or publicize the vulnerability fix or remediation with any other team to include those in the same organization or school or those teams coached by the same coach. - b.
 A statement certifying that the team actually tried the fix or remediation that is the subject of the appeal - c.
 A description of how the team found out about the scored vulnerability. - d.
-A full and detailed description of the commands and actions taken to fix or remediate the vulnerability. - 6.
-Format and Documentation.
+A full and detailed description of the commands and actions taken to fix or remediate the vulnerability.

+- 6. Format and Documentation.
 Appeals are submitted in an online form.
 All appeals must be supported with appropriate documentation, such as letters from school principals and news reports outlining school or organization closures.
 Documents that are not in links in the online form must be emailed to cpoc@uscyberpatriot.org before the deadline for appeals.
-If the online form is not available, the team's Coach may submit the appeal in the email format found in Appendix VIII. - 7.
+If the online form is not available, the team's coach may submit the appeal in the email format found in Appendix VIII. - 7.
 Notification of Results.
-The CyberPatriot Program Office will email the Coach the results of their appeals.
+The CyberPatriot Program Office will email the coach the results of their appeals.